 In 2019, Langur Project Penang (LPP) made history by installing Malaysia’s first artificial canopy bridge in Penang.
 The project was a success, and it opened up a world of possibilities for the conservation of arboreal wildlife in Malaysia.
 With the first bridge in place, LPP set its sights on expanding the canopy bridge project in and around the UNESCO Man & Biosphere Reserve on Penang Island.

-The new conservation project, named ‘Bridge To Coexist,’ is the brainchild of LPP.
-Its aim is to reduce roadkill incidents of arboreal wildlife in Penang by installing a new canopy bridge.
-The project will also work closely with the local community to develop a management plan and recommendations for humane and sustainable approaches to mitigate negative human-primate interactions in Penang.
+The new conservation project, named ‘Bridge To Coexist,’ has been the brainchild of LPP since 2023.
+Its aim is to reduce roadkill incidents involving arboreal wildlife in Penang by installing three new canopy bridges between the years 2024 and 2026 and, at the same time, to work closely with the local community to develop a management plan and recommendations for humane and sustainable approaches to mitigate negative human-primate interactions in Penang.

 Despite the challenges posed by urbanisation, dusky langurs have shown remarkable adaptability in their behaviour and lifestyle.
 They have been observed to forage for food in urban areas, often raiding fruit trees and vegetable gardens in residential neighbourhoods.
 They have also been known to seek shelter in abandoned buildings and other structures.